DimitriPalmer22/Relapse-Code-Documentation/_temp/Tasks.md

 #### Code
 - Create a new power
+	- Fire a projectile that explodes on contact.
 - Create a new power #2
 - Create new weapon behavior (Shotgun)
 	- Follows the example set by the Pistol Prefab (Prefabs/Guns/Pistol)